themanyone/itcc/README.txt

 Interactive TCC
 ===============

 Make programming more like Python.
-Now with Rust support!

-An command-line shell for C, C++, Rust, and the concise, regex-aware CPP (CRAP).
+An command-line shell for C, C++, Rust, Hare, Zig, and the concise, regex-aware CPP (CRAP).
 Also known as an evaluation context, or read-eval-print loop (REPL), the shell allows programers to type commands and see immediate results.

 About this project.
 Interactive TCC (itcc) is a small python3 utility originally forked from Interactive GCC (igcc).
-And we keep adding other languages as well.
+And we keep adding other languages to it.
 We do our best to make the code work for us, but it comes with NO WARRANTEEs.
 You are free to share and modify free software in according with the GNU General Public License (GPL) Version 2.
 See the notice at the bottom of this page and COPYING.txt for